 -Buy in bulk.
 Depending on your local store, you should have bulk section.
 Here’s a great place to find snacks, nuts, and candies if you need them.
 Be ready with your mesh produce/bulk bags.

-If the bulk section at your store just plain sucks, you need to get yourself to the Bulk Barn or Superstore.
-I prefer the Bulk Barn due to selection and it’s less busy – spices, baking goods, cleaning goods, nuts, chips, dog treats, ect – and the let you BYO jars and containers now!
-Way to go Bulk Barn Canada!
+If the bulk section at your store just plain sucks, you need to get yourself to Community Natural Foods or Bulk Barn.
+Everything from spices, baking goods, cleaning goods, nuts, chips, dog treats, ect – and both places let you BYO jars and containers.

 -Be Aware of the Packaging & Look for Awesome Jars!
 When I do have to replenish the pantry I keep my eye out on the packaging, looking for packaging made of glass, metal, paper, or even wood.
 Remember, they sneak plastic into and onto everything – even our canned goods are now lines with plastic!

 -Watch for “Good Jars” – glass jars with metal lids that you know you can easily clean and re-use.
 This step will help you build your plastic-free storage container collection.
 Large pickle jars are great!
 When the pickles are done, the clean jar can be taken and filled up at your favourite bulk store!

 -Buy in larger formats – If no other solution presents itself buy the largest container you can.
 A container you know you can re-use or re-purpose trade small yoghurt containers, for one large tub.
 Buy a block of cheese rather than individually wrapped slices!
 Avoiding individually wrapped packages saves you money and avoids the waste!
 I know every Costco shopper just had a Wahoo moment!

 Take it one step at time.
 Just like you don’t wake up at the finish line of a marathon, you’re not going to be instantly able to implement all these new habits tomorrow.
 Do what you can each day and be proud of those efforts!